There are three stages in the PhD program:

 Browse our past language exams for Latin, French, and German.

 The Centre is renowned for its Latin program.
-A Level One Latin pass is a prerequisite to initial registration in the PhD program.
-Since Latin is the foundation of our program, the most important thing for PhD students to do is to pass the Level Two Latin exam as quickly as possible.
-All students are urged to have a try at the Level Two Latin exam on arrival, and to take it again whenever the opportunity presents itself afterwards.
+A Level One Latin examination pass is a prerequisite to initial registration in the PhD program.
+Since Latin is the foundation of our program, PhD students should attempt the Level Two Latin exam upon arrival, and take it again if required at the next available date.
 Students who do not pass the Level Two Latin exam on arrival are enrolled in MST 1001Y, Medieval Latin II.
 For further details, please see the PhD Program by Year.

-Since all medievalists need to be able to read scholarship in French and German, students in CMS must pass reading examinations in those languages in the course of their PhD program.
-The French and German exams take place at the same times in the year as the Latin exams with additional French and German exams in January.
-Students are urged to integrate their language studies with their course work and research: working through short articles on relevant subjects with the aid of a dictionary is excellent preparation for the exams, which require comprehension only, not a mastery of style.
+Since all medievalists need to be able to read scholarship in French and German, students in CMS must pass reading examinations in those languages during the course of their PhD program.
+French and German exams take place at the same times each year as the Latin exams with additional French and German exams in January.
+Students are urged to integrate their language studies with their course work and research; working through short articles on relevant subjects with the aid of a dictionary is excellent preparation for the exams, which require comprehension only, not a mastery of style.

-In exceptional cases a student may petition to replace one of the modern languages (French and German) with another language in their area of research.
-A written request, with a signed confirmation of support for the petition from the supervisor, must be submitted as early as possible, and no later than the end of the Fall term of Year 2 for consideration by the centre’s Executive Committee.
+In exceptional cases, a student may petition to replace one of the modern languages (French and German) with a different language from their area of research.
+A written request signed by their Supervisor must be submitted as early as possible, no later than the end of the Fall term of Year 2 for consideration by the Centre’s Executive Committee.
 In the case of a successful petition, the student will be expected to take the exam no later than the next examination date.
 Such substitute examinations will be offered no more than two times per year (April and September).
 For further details, see the PhD Program by Year.

-Students are expected to seek out a supervisor, in consultation with the PhD Coordinator, for their doctoral dissertation.
-The centre provides a list of faculty members and their areas of interest.
-Retired faculty members, while they are often happy to serve as formal or informal advisors, do not take on new supervisions except under special circumstances and with departmental and SGS permission.
-Assistant faculty members may co-supervise a dissertation together with a full member, and very often serve on Advisory Committees.
-In cases where a supervisor has not been confirmed by the end of the Fall session of the second year, the centre will provide a nominal or provisional supervisor until the student identifies someone appropriate, in consultation with the PhD Coordinator.
-The Advisory Committee must be formally approved by the PhD Coordinator.
-The student and supervisor together work out arrangements for meetings and work.
+Supervisor(s): During Stage 1, students are expected to seek out, in consultation with the PhD Coordinator, a Supervisor for their doctoral dissertation.
+CMS provides a list of faculty members and their areas of interest.
+Emeriti, although often willing to serve as formal or informal advisors, do not adopt new supervisions except under special circumstances and with departmental and SGS permission.
+Assistant faculty members or professors unaffiliated with CMS (e.g., Joint Placement Educational Agreement) may co-supervise dissertations alongside full members, and very often serve on Advisory Committees.
+At the end of Fall term of Year 2, should a Supervisor not yet been confirmed, CMS will provide one provisionally until an appropriate Supervisor has been identified.
+The student and Supervisor(s) are responsible for

 The dissertation topic normally arises from the special field.
 The advisory committee assembled for the special field will remain available to advise the student on different aspects of the dissertation, though its membership may change in view of the precise topic chosen (a change that needs to be approved by the PhD Coordinator).
-A formal dissertation proposal should be worked out by the student in consultation with the advisory committee and submitted to the centre for approval; details on this process are given in the Dissertation Proposal Guidelines.
+Students entering P3 or higher in 2021-2022 must produce a formal dissertation proposal in consultation with their Advisory Committee and submit it for approval by CMS Executive Committee; details on this process are provided in the Dissertation Proposal Guidelines.
 A dissertation must not exceed 90,000 words (i.e., approximately 300 double-spaced pages): students should think of it as the first step in a scholarly career – a demonstration of competence – not the final and exhaustive achievement of a lifetime.

 Students who take more than six years to complete the program need to apply for extensions.
 For more details, see the PhD Program by Year.